vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/Get-VMOvfProperty.md

 ## Synopsis

-Get OVF properties of a virtual appliance
+Get OVF properties of a virtual appliance.

 ## Syntax